 Fitting a constant model

-Fitting such a model thus amounts to evaluating fun(y)
+Fitting such a model thus amounts to evaluating fun(y), where y denotes

 the model response.